If you have not yet signed up for the NASM CES certification, receive a big discount here.

 And anatomy was taught in fragmented portions.

-Muscles have the ability to dominate certain planes of motion, and the CNS works to optimize the selection of muscle synergies, not just the selection of single muscles.
+Muscles can dominate certain planes of motion, and the CNS works to optimize the selection of muscle synergies, not just the selection of single muscles.

-The CNS coordinates deceleration, stabilization, and acceleration for all of the muscle in the body and the three planes we move in.
+The CNS coordinates deceleration, stabilization, and acceleration for all of the muscles in the body and the three planes we move in.

 There are four movement production roles that muscles fall under:

 - 1. Agonist – a muscle is an agonist when it is the main mover in a given movement pattern.
 The muscle acts as the main force generation.
 The biceps brachii in a bicep curl act as the agonistic muscle.

 - 2. Antagonist – a muscle that is the antagonist will be the opposite of the agonist.
 When the agonist contracts, the antagonist works to relax and not hurt the movement.
 The triceps in the bicep curl will be the antagonist’s muscle.

 - 3. Synergist – the muscles in the role of synergist are meant to assist the agonistic muscle, but they will not be the main provider of force for the movement.
 The brachioradialis in the bicep curl is a synergist muscle.